 Shanti Bhavan Medical Center was built by the Christian organization “All India Mission” under the leadership of N.J.
 Varughese.
 As the Indian government rules and regulations consistently change regarding non profit organizations, the hospital needed to separate from All India Mission-whose focus is evangelism.
 Health for India was incorporated to continue the medical efforts that All India Mission began and further sponsor the hospital work and outreach programs for the future.
 All India Mission and Health for India will continue to work together in the future on social wellness programs.

-In the first three years of opening, the staff at
+In the first five years of opening, the staff at

 Shanti Bhavan Medical Center has:

 • Treated more than 80,000 patients

 • 345,000 lab tests